 Every server is different, and every creator has different bot needs.
 There are numerous bots that do similar things, and it’s the owner’s (or moderators) choice on which bot to use for any specific function.

-However, to help get you started, we’ve developed a list of the most commonly used and easy to use bots for Discord.
+However, to help get you started, we’ve developed a list of the most common and easy-to-use bots for Discord.
 This will get you started with moderation and adding a bit of fun to your server.
-As you grow your community and learn more about Discord, you may come across additional bots with even better functionality to suit your needs, but this will get you started.
+As you grow your community and learn more about Discord, you may come across additional bots with increased functionality that will do the specific things you need, but this list will get you started with the best general Discord bots.

 Every server needs a bot that will help with moderation, keep track of things, and help you keep the discord organized.
 There are three bots that do these things, and it’s your choice which one you want to use.

 The functionality of MEE6 isn’t limited to moderation.
-It has a ranking feature that tracks how active each user is with a leveling system and gives you the ability to send automated, customized welcome messages in your server.
+It has a number of plugins designed to help you create an engaging server.
+This includes a ranking feature that tracks how active each user is with a leveling system and the ability to send automated, customized welcome messages.
 These messages can be sent in a specific channel in your discord or even as a direct message to the new member.

 The premium version of MEE6 offers even more.
 You can automatically assign new roles to users who reach certain levels or integrate multiple Twitch channels into your server with the premium features.
 You can also integrate a Twitter feed, or Youtube feeds into your Discord server with the premium version.